-- An anesthetic that makes the puncture site insensitive.
+- An anesthetic that numbs the puncture site

 Infection: While feeding blood from its host, the tick regurgitates indigestible food residues into its host at regular intervals.
-In this process, pathogens which may have been contracted from a previous host and which have been preserved or even multiplied in the tick body can be transferred to a human. the infection does not happen immediately, but the longer an infected tick is feeding, the higher the risk of contracting a tick-transmitted disease becomes.
-Lyme disease contraction, for example, takes about 6 to 24 hours after the tick bite.
-Therefore, a fast and careful removal of a tick is urgently recommended.
+In this process, pathogens that may have been contracted from a previous host and have been preserved or even multiplied in the tick body can be transferred.
+Infection does not happen immediately, but the longer an infected tick is feeding, the higher the risk of contracting a tick-transmitted disease becomes.
+To transfer Lyme disease, for example, takes 6 to 12 hours.
+Therefore, fast and careful removal of a tick is urgently recommended.

 The development stage of ticks also has an influence on the risk of infection.
-A tick in the nymph stage contains ten times more pathogen than an adult tick.
+When the tick is in the nymph stage it can contain ten times as many pathogens as an adult tick.

 Lyme disease symptoms may include: